leanghoun/leanghoun.github.io/docs/collections/3d-printing/voron-trident.md

 *Skirt Button Wiring Complete*
 {: .fs-2 .text-grey-dk-000 }

 The button macros are also easy to set up.
-You need a pin assignment, on "press" actions, and on "release" actions.
+You need a pin assignment, "on press" actions, and "on release" actions.
 Here's an example for my "microstep up" button:

 ```
 [gcode_button BUTTON_MICROSTEP_UP]